vrun545/RestAssured_Trello/README.md

 This project is licensed under the [MIT License](LICENSE), allowing for both personal and commercial use with proper attribution.

-## Acknowledgements

-Special thanks to the creators and maintainers of REST Assured, TestNG, Log4j, and Extent Reports for providing the tools and libraries necessary for this project.

----

 Feel free to customize the README further with specific instructions, installation guides, or any other relevant information for users and contributors!